MooshiMochi/ManhwaUpdatesBot/README.md

 ###### (_Requires the `Manage Guild` permission._)

-`/settings` - Edit the bot's settings on the serer.
+`/settings` - Edit the bot's settings on the server.

 ### Tracking Commands: